daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ## Overview of Daytona

 Daytona is a self hosted and secure [open source](definitions/20240819_definition_open source.md) development environment manager that uses configurations from a project's repository to build workspace and provision the workspace in a platform of your choice.
-It's innovative and incredibly easy for all levels including beginners to get started with it.
+It's innovative and incredibly easy for all levels, including beginners, to get started with it.

 Daytona provides some interesting features which make it one the best products in the area of simplifying development environments for both enterprise and individual levels.